Modernize Your Employee Incentive Program

 Two things that every manager, leader, and HR admin thinks about on a regular basis are employee motivation and employee engagement.
 These two bastions of the employee experience are vital to the health and productivity of your organization.
 After all, businesses with a high number of engaged and motivated employees are 21% more profitable and 17% more productive.

-What if we told you that there was one way to increase both motivation and engagement in a wholesome, effective way?
-It’s true!
-The key is to use employee incentives.
-But you get these results only if your incentives are set up and managed in just the right way.
+But you'll only get real results if your incentives are set up and managed just right.
 You don’t want to dangle a proverbial carrot over your employees or force obedience in any way.
 Good incentives are meant to spark great work ethic with awesome rewards.

 Incentives are rewards or prizes of some kind that are directly tied to a measurable action or accomplishment.
 There’s a dictionary definition for you.
 But to clarify what that means exactly, it’s actually easiest to look at what incentives aren’t

-Incentives are not employee recognition.
-Recognition is great for showing appreciation for an action after the action has been done.
-Incentives need to be set up beforehand.
 Incentives are also not celebrations.
 Service awards, birthday gifts, and holiday bonuses shouldn’t be considered incentives because they’re usually given regardless of performance (yes, typical bonuses don’t count as incentives—we’ll go over this in more detail farther down).

 We help our clients become the hero in their own story.